LincolnCox29/OpenIPL/README.md

 - **imgToGrayscale(Img* img, float factor):** Converts an image to grayscale.
 The factor adjusts the degree of conversion.
 - **imgToBlackAndWhite(Img* img, float factor):** Converts an image to black and white.
 The factor adjusts the brightness threshold.
+- **imgAdjustBrightness(Img* img, float factor):** Adjusts the brightness of the image.
+The factor scales the brightness of each pixel, where `factor > 1.0` increases brightness, and `factor < 1.0` decreases it.
+Pixel values are clamped between 0 and 255.

 ## 🛠 License